byandell/qtl2shiny/README.md

 Minor issues

 * shiny
     + reveal plots more (settings on sidebar? tabs?)
     + user save settings for quick replay of shiny
 * markdown
     + flexdashboard for Rmd to create dynamic reports
     + link Rmd and shiny
+* migration to github
+    + top_pat_plot and shinyAllelePat need work
+    + multiple SNP scan plots using facets
+    + multiple pattern plots using facets

 ### Contribution guidelines ###